-How to Resolve the 'zsh compinit: insecure directories' Error on macOS
+How to Fix the 'zsh compinit: insecure directories' Error on macOS

-If you’ve recently installed Homebrew, you may encounter an error message in your Terminal that looks something like this:
+If you’ve recently installed the Homebrew package manager on macOS, you might encounter an error message in your Terminal similar to this:

 zsh compinit: insecure directories, run compaudit for list.